stickerum/contourer/README.md

 # Contourer

-Tool to make svg contours for stickers images.
+Tool for creating svg contours for stickers images.

 ## Example